TAMSformers/ArachneCV/README.md

 ##Developer Information

 ArachneCV is designed with the intent of binding to arbitrary high-level languages to make it equally accessible to FRC teams of all language backgrounds.
 This is done through SWIG.
 However, because SWIG only supports the C++ Standard Library and not OpenCV, proxy classes have been created to mediate between SWIG and OpenCV.
-Internal classes and functions are prefixed "acv", which proxy classes lack.
+These classes are specified in ArachneCV.cpp and ArachneCV.hpp.

-Furthermore, all files relying on OpenCV are suffixed "acv", while all files containing proxy classes are suffixed "proxy".
+Furthermore, all internal functions and classes are prefixed "acv".

 ArachneCV documentation is generated through Doxygen.